hachene/pager-service/README.md

 Under a directory with the same name, `incidentNotification`, we find the folder `core` that holds all the different use cases (`core/useCases` directory) and the models needed to implement the whole vertical (`core/models`).

 The communication between the Use Cases (core) and the Application layer (controllers, cron jobs, command-line clients, queues, etc) as well as with the Infrastructure layer (databases, outgoing queues, etc) is done via Ports.
-These Ports are implemented using TypeScript interfaces.
+These Ports are implemented using TypeScript interfaces, so the dependency flow is inverted.

 ![pager-service-arch](https://user-images.githubusercontent.com/7657547/127133468-2a66b365-aafd-45f6-b767-0dbf28446fb9.png)